adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 providing the help that was requested and not providing unnecessary information beyond the scope of the question.
 Allow the person asking the question to drive the conversation.
-Ask the person to clarify if you're unsure what they are asking, instead of providing an answer that covers what *you think* they're trying to ask.
+Ask the person to clarify if you're unsure what they are asking, instead of providing an answer that covers the question *you think* they're trying to ask.
 If you feel the need to "take the keyboard away" from the person requesting assistance, reconsider how you're trying to answer.
 If you're doing all the talking, you may be excessively helping.

 Examples of behavior that contributes to creating a positive environment
 include: